jason-davey/studio/TECHNICAL_SPEC.md

     - JSON parsing and basic validation.
     - Display of loaded blueprint name and raw JSON.
     - Stores data in `activePageBlueprint` state.
+    - Can be pre-filled by the guided walkthrough.

 ### 3.2.
 Step 2: Build & Preview Page
 - **Purpose:** To visualize the landing page based on the current blueprint.